jmcmurtry/jmcmurtry/README.md

 ### Hi there 👋

-I'm John, a final year Software Engineering and Business Dual Degree student at the University of Calgary!
+I'm John, a Software Engineering & Business Dual Degree student at the University of Calgary!

 ⚡ I'm interested in fintech and mobile app development